Famine Early Warning Systems Network: Partners

 Chemonics, an international development company, supports FEWS NET's home office in Washington DC, as well as some 80 field-based staff, most of whom are nationals of the countries in which they work.
+These FEWS NET staff conduct integrated food security analysis and provide expertise on the diverse drivers of food insecurity in various geographies.

+The American Institutes for Research (AIR), manages FEWS NET’s Data, Learning, and Communications Hub, which serves the FEWS NET team and the global food security community with the technology platforms and strategies necessary to manage, analyze, and disseminate FEWS NET data, information, knowledge products, and learning.

-FEWS NET works closely with partners in the food security community, including international organizations such as the World Food Program and Food and Agriculture Organization and national ministries of agriculture and trade and national weather services.
+FEWS NET works closely with partners in the food security community, including international organizations such as the World Food Program and Food and Agriculture Organization, national ministries of agriculture, and trade and national weather services.
 In certain countries, partnerships may involve joint reporting, joint field assessments and/or collaborative analysis.
 Examples of these partners include Comité permanent Inter-Etats de Lutte contre la Sécheresse dans le Sahel in West Africa and the Food Security and Nutrition Analysis Unit in Somalia.